-A perfect example of this is a ship crossing a river that flows at some rate or an airplane encountering wind during its motion.
+A perfect example is a ship crossing a river that flows at some rate or an airplane encountering wind during its motion.

 In all these cases, the effect that the medium has on the object must be considered to explain the complete motion of the object.

-We measure the relative velocity of the object when doing so, taking into account the particle velocity as well as the relative velocity.
+We measure the relative velocity of the object when doing so, taking into account the particle velocity and the relative velocity.

-An airplane is traveling through the air at 280 kph in the North direction.
-If there is a wind traveling in the East direction at a rate of 45 kph, find the velocity of the airplane relative to the Earth.
+An airplane travels through the air at 280 kph in the North direction.
+If there is a wind traveling in the East direction at a rate of 45 kph, find the airplane’s velocity relative to the Earth.

 In this problem, there are velocities in two dimensions involved: North and East.
-To solve this problem, we are going to apply the concept of vectors.
+To solve this problem, we will apply the concept of vectors.

-We are given the velocity of the airplane relative to air VP/A = 280 kph and the velocity of air relative to the Earth VA/E = 45 kph.
+We are given the velocity of the airplane relative to air VP/A = 280 kph and air velocity relative to the Earth VA/E = 45 kph.
 We are looking for the airplane’s velocity relative to the Earth, VP/E. We know that